-If your buying this instead of the Misphere then be aware there is no difference other than you’ll be buying the extra accessories.
+If your buying this instead of the Misphere then be aware there is no difference other than the colour and you’ll be buying the extra accessories.

 This was one of my most hotly anticipated 360 cameras!
 It’s got more features you can shake a stick at and it’s a reasonable price.
 You can shoot in 4k 3840 x 1920 with live streaming, 24 MP 6912×3456 RAW photos and 6 axis stabilization.
 Also they have thrown in some great new features like freecapture, bullet time, flowstate and smart track auto framing.

-It took a while but this is now finally available to both IOS & Android users, though for android it needs an adapter.
+It took a while but this is now finally available to both IOS & Android users, though for android it needs an adapter and from what im told the android connectivity isn’t 100% reliable.
+IOS users have no problems at all.
 This is a camera that’s has great all round capabilities, you can live stream to facebook and it even allows you to do it in tiny planet mode, which no other camera currently does.
 The freecapture for me is the best of all the features allowing you to reframe the footage you’ve already taken.
 With the April update introducing flowstate stabilization, image quality improved and software capabilities have all pushed this camera up the to buy list and for me probably now top dog as of April 2018.
-However, it does still struggle in low light situations.
+However, it does still struggle in low light situations and I find the colours can be unrealistic.
 If you want to shoot a lot of videos and live stream, this is a great camera.
-If you want to shoot stills then the Xiaomi beats it.
+If your an android user I wouldn’t suggest buying this also If you want to shoot stills then the Xiaomi Mi Sphere beats it.

 UPDATE: May 2018 firmware has made flowstate stabilization even better by now letting you choose to hold direction, so the camera alway points in one direction.